PalRhitika/Student-Management-System/README.md

 # Student Management System

 A Django-based **Student Management System** developed as part of an **assessment task**.
-This system manages **Students, Courses, Instructors, Enrollments, and Metadata**.
+This system manages **Students, Courses, Instructors, Enrollments, and Metadata**, following Django’s **Model–View–Template (MVT) architecture**.
-It includes  CRUD functionalities, basic auth, search with pagination and charts.
+It includes CRUD functionalities, basic authentication, search with pagination, and chart visualizations.

 ## Features